jbshep/conversational-python-legacy/chapters/ch3_loops.md

 ```

 Toy examples are a great way to understand how loops work from a "mechanical"
-perspective, but let’s see how we can use them to solve real problems.
+perspective, but let's see how we can use them to solve real problems.
 Recall
 our very first example in this section, Listing~\ref{code:sales_tax}, which
 dealt  with reporting the price of an item after sales tax.
 Our next example is
 also related to money.
 Suppose we open a savings account, one that pays 5%
-interest per year into the account as long as we don’t withdraw any money that
+interest per year into the account as long as we don't withdraw any money that
 we deposit.
-Let’s say we start the account by depositing $10,000.00.
+Let's say we start the account by depositing $10,000.00.
 How many
 years will it take to double our investment?

 Mathematicians would attempt to derive an equation to solve this problem, but